Manly - North Steyne SLSC

-The next stop is Taronga Zoo before heading toward the urban part of Northern Sydney.
-Explore some of the most stunning houses walking through Cremorne Point, Mosman Bay and up to Neutral Bay, you catch glimpse of the famous Bridge around each corner knowing that the finish line is not far now
+You'll then explore some of the most stunning streets through Cremorne Point, Mosman Bay and up to Neutral Bay, catching glimpse of the famous Bridge around each corner before reaching the finish line at the Kirribilli Market Park.

 How to get to the start